Blog - Excel

 The key to successful feedback lies in balancing these two types and delivering them in a way that encourages, rather than discourages, your team.

-Common Mistakes Managers Make When Giving Feedback
+Common Mistakes Managers Make When Giving Developmental Feedback

 Some managers overemphasise developmental feedback, leaving their team feeling like their efforts are only noticed when things go wrong.
 This often happens because the manager values developmental feedback personally or because they’ve never experienced regular motivational feedback from their own managers.